 But it's outside of Africa where the decline has been shocking and most of the leopard populations in the rest of the world apart from India are critically endangered.

-Amur leopard - Confined to the Sikhote-Alin mountain range in Russia.
+Amur - Confined to the Sikhote-Alin mountain range in Russia.
 Critically endangered (fewer than thirty left in the wild).

-Barbary Leopard - Inhabits the Atlas mountains of Northwest Africa.
+Barbary - Inhabits the Atlas mountains of Northwest Africa.
 Critically endangered (estimates vary from extinction to 250 left in the wild).

-Sri Lanka Leopard - Exist only in protected areas on the island. critically endangered (less than 600 left in the wild)
+Sri Lanka - Exist only in protected areas on the island. critically endangered (less than 600 left in the wild)

-South Arabian Leopard - Absent from the true desert of central Arabia and confined to the remote foothills of Turkmenistan, Saudi Arabia and Iran.
+South Arabian - Absent from the true desert of central Arabia and confined to the remote foothills of Turkmenistan, Saudi Arabia and Iran.
 Critically endangered

 Anatolian, Indo-Chinese, Iran, Java, North China and Sinai leopards are all critically endangered with populations declining in the wild.